 Remote Desktop Protocol (RDP) has been known to IT professionals for years, added into our arsenal since the original release with Windows NT 4.0.
 This provided the technical people the ability to treat any system or task as though it were local.
 Before we go further, it’s worth noting most Ransomware attacks occur through the open ports in your network.
 These ports are what leadership sometimes uses to remote into a work machine.
 You’re internal IT uses this to assist in taking control of your work PC to troubleshoot a problem.

 Quickly, the productivity tool was adopted, widely seen by many as an initial attack vector.
-From a security standpoint, any software or program that takes remote control of your PC is worth of severe scrutiny.
-In the wrong hands, RDPs can assist cybercriminals in deactivating devices in the organization’s network, concerning endpoint protection, and deliver nasty payloads of malware.
+From a security standpoint, any software or program that takes remote control of your PC is worthy of severe scrutiny.
+In the wrong hands, RDPs can assist cybercriminals in deactivating devices in the organization’s network, compromising endpoint protection, and delivering nasty payloads of malware.

 Using a publicly accessible Remote Desktop Protocol session to reach systems creates major concerns surrounding your network vulnerability.
 Public sessions are targets, with cybercriminals discovering new ways of conducting port and IP sweeps.
 According to Tyler Moffit, Webroot’s Senior Threat Analyst and partner, it’s a matter of when not if.

 Recent reports suggest the state of banking security as half of all banks in the SF Bay Area have left remote access and control interfaces like Remote Desktop Protocol openly accessible from the internet.
 Shocking finding for many in an industry built on securing customer information.

 Turning Remote Desktop Protocol into an Attack Vector